Stockholm 5:th of May 2009.

 An example

-Here is a simple example that answer some basic questions about the use of macros and headers in LaTeX:
+Here is a simple example that answers some basic questions about the use of macros and headers in LaTeX:

 The file test.tex contain examples of references, macros, how to make sections as well as a time-mark at the bottom of each page.
 The time-mark macro(s) are in the file now_macro.tex and some basic 'replacement' macros are in the file macro_dyn.tex.